 Also check out: Discover how the Victorians started our festive traditions at Eastgate House; or grab your nineteenth century ball gown and attend the Mistletoe Ball, part of the Dickensian Christmas Festival.

-Head up, down or over to Yorkshire to check out an award-winning market home to over 100 fantastic stalls.
+Head up, down or over to Yorkshire to check out an award-winning market home to heaps of fantastic festive stalls.
 Alongside the mass of goodies up for grabs along the High Street, there will be festive entertainment galore, including live brass bands and Christmas choirs.
-For the kids there will be hands-on craft activities and opportunities to say hello to Santa and his reindeer.
+For the kids, there will be hands-on craft activities and opportunities to say hello to Santa and his reindeer.
 And at the end of the day, once the traders have started packing away, there’ll be a chance to join the torchlight procession through the town.

-Also check out: The one-of-a-kind winter hideaway at the Off Piste Pop-up Alpine Restaurant; The interactive Great Christmas Dig at The Richard Whiteley Theatre; and the Toddler Christmas Parties at Thornton Hall Country Park.
+Also check out: The one-of-a-kind winter hideaway at the Off Piste Pop-up Alpine Restaurant; and the Toddler Christmas Adventures at Thornton Hall Country Park.

 Food is at the heart of Padstow’s Christmas Festival, championed by high-profile chefs like Rick Stein and Paul Ainsworth.
 Join them, and more than 60 culinary experts, at cooking demonstrations across the four-day event that showcases the best of British food and drink.
 The Christmas marquee market is also the best place to pick up some of the most celebrated West Country produce – from beers to beauty products and art.
 You can even stop by the festival’s literary talks and book signings – the perfect place to bag yourself an early Christmas pressie.